 Illinois has more lead service lines than any other state in the nation, with a number the National Resources Defense Council estimates to be anywhere from 700,000 to 1.4 million.
 Although the state banned lead service line installation in 1986, antecedent lines were not removed.

-Because the U.S. Environmental Protection Agency (EPA) determines lead service lines as the largest source of lead contaminants in drinking water, the Illinois legislature passed the Lead Service Line Replacement and Notification Act (LSLRNA) in June 2021 to protect millions of Illinois residents.
+Because the U.S. Environmental Protection Agency (EPA) determined lead service lines as the largest source of lead contaminants in drinking water, the Illinois legislature passed the Lead Service Line Replacement and Notification Act (LSLRNA) in June 2021 to protect millions of Illinois residents.
 Effective Jan.
 1, 2022, the Act mandates the removal of all lead service lines statewide.

 This landmark legislation represents the first step toward a complete overhaul of the state's outdated drinking water infrastructure.
 The LSLRNA's primary objectives include identifying lead service line owners and operators – including municipal water systems – to schedule full replacements in communities across Illinois.